Osmanlica-com/OttomanPages/README.md

 leverages a hybrid architecture combining traditional image processing with deep learning models and domain-specific heuristics to effectively differentiate between textual and non-textual components.
-We also present a newly curated and annotated dataset of Ottoman manuscripts and printed texts to benchmark seg￾mentation performance.
+We also present a newly curated and annotated dataset of Ottoman manuscripts and printed texts to benchmark segmentation performance.
 Experimental evaluations demonstrate that our method outperforms generic techniques in preserving layout structure and improving downstream processing accuracy.
-This work provides both a methodological con￾tribution and a foundational resource for future research in historical document analysis, particularly in underrepresented non-Latin scripts such as Ottoman Turkish.
+This work provides both a methodological contribution and a foundational resource for future research in historical document analysis, particularly in underrepresented non-Latin scripts such as Ottoman Turkish.